bpuje/FoodOrderSystem/README.md

 Example usage:

 ``
-java -jar build/libs/FoodOrderFulfillment.jar --auth d5cy8f5u537z --rate 500 --min 4 --max 8
+$ ./gradle run --args="--auth d5cy8f5u537z --rate 1000 --min 5 --max 10"
 ``

-## Order Discard Strategy
+## Order Discard Criteria

-When the shelf reaches its maximum capacity, we must discard an order to make space for new ones.
-The current strategy selects the order with the lowest freshness for removal.
-This decision is based on the assumption that fresher orders have a higher likelihood of being picked up before expiration.
+#### When the shelf is full and a new order needs to be placed, the system must discard an existing order to make room.
+The criteria for selecting which order to discard are as follows:

+1. Oldest Order on the Shelf:
+    * The system discards the oldest order on the shelf.
+This is based on the principle of First-In-First-Out (FIFO), ensuring that orders that have been on the shelf the longest are discarded first.
+    * This approach is simple and ensures fairness, as no order is unfairly prioritized for discard.

+2. Priority for Ideal Storage:
+    * Before discarding an order, the system attempts to move an existing order from the shelf to its ideal storage (cooler or heater) if space becomes available.
+This helps maintain the freshness of orders for as long as possible.

+3. Freshness Consideration:
+    * Orders that have exceeded their freshness duration are automatically discarded during periodic freshness checks, regardless of whether the shelf is full.

 ## Why This Strategy?

-1. Maximizes Order Fulfillment: Keeping fresher orders in storage increases the chance that they will be successfully delivered before expiry.

-2. Reduces Waste: Removing the least fresh order ensures that remaining orders have a better chance of completion.

-3. Improves System Efficiency: By continuously discarding only the least fresh orders, the system maintains optimal storage utilization.

-## Future Improvements

-* Dynamic Shelf Management: Adjust storage capacity based on order volume.

-* Predictive Order Placement: Use machine learning to optimize shelf space usage.

-* Order Prioritization: Introduce ranking based on temperature sensitivity and expected pickup time.
+1. Simplicity: Discarding the oldest order is straightforward to implement and understand.

+2. Fairness: No order is unfairly targeted for discard, as the oldest order is always removed first.

+3. Efficiency: Moving orders to their ideal storage before discarding helps maintain the quality of as many orders as possible.

+### Dependencies
+This project uses the following dependencies:

+* Gradle: Build and dependency management tool.

+* Jackson: For JSON parsing and serialization.

+* SLF4J: For logging.

+* JUnit 5: For unit testing.

+The dependencies are managed by Gradle and can be found in the build.gradle file.